denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 - Acts on fixed size blocks of plaintext (e.g. 128 bits - data must be padded if it does not match up) to output fixed size blocks of ciphertext
 - Has different modes
-  - ECB (Electronic Code Book) - only a key used on a block.
+  - ECB (Electronic Code Book)
+    - only a key used on a block.
 Same plaintext block = same ciphertext block.
 This is flawed.
-  - CBC (Cipher Block Chaining) - IV used on initial plaintext block, then each following plaintext block XORed with previous ciphertext block.
+  - CBC (Cipher Block Chaining)
+    - IV used on initial plaintext block, then each following plaintext block XORed with previous ciphertext block.
+    - Fixes above flaw with ECB
-  - CTR (Counter) - Nonce and counter block enciphered, then XORed with plaintext block.
+  - CTR (Counter)
+    - Nonce and counter block enciphered, then XORed with plaintext block.
 Counter is increased by one, then move on to next plaintext block.
-Faster than CBC.
+    - Faster than CBC.
-  - GCM (Galois Counter Mode) - Basically CTR mode, with added authentication.
+  - GCM (Galois Counter Mode)
+    - Basically CTR mode, with added authentication.
 Means that you don't have to attach a separate MAC, which speeds things up.

 ## Kerckhoff's Principle
 A cryptosystem should be secure even if everything about the system, except the key, is public